July 2012 - PRESENT

 Strengthening the Impact

 Why does The Patterson Foundation support the Campaign for Grade-Level Reading?

 What is The Patterson Foundation’s role in the nationwide Campaign for Grade-Level Reading?

 Why is early childhood literacy very important?

-Research shows that when children — especially those from low-income families — fail to read on grade level by the end of third grade they are more likely to drop out of high school and face an array of long-term negative consequences.
+Research shows that when children — especially those from asset-limited families — fail to read on grade level by the end of third grade they are more likely to drop out of high school and face an array of long-term negative consequences.

 This problem will undermine efforts to end intergenerational poverty, close the achievement gap and reduce high school dropout rates.

 How are communities across the country working on this issue?

 - School Readiness/Early Learning